 Salt curing is known as one of the most efficient methods of preserving meat.
+It help to keep the meat longer.
+But how long does salted meat last?

 In this post, we will discuss everything you need to know about storing salted meat, how long you should expect it to last under different conditions, and much more.
 Let’s get started.